DivyaAmbedkar/M1_Application_Banking_System/1_Requirements/README.md

 ### When:

-1. Can be accessed it form anywhere.
+1. It can be used at anytime depend upon the person's perferences
+2.

 ### How: